chromeos/chromeos.dev/pages/en/android/window-management.md

 There are two options for handling window resizing.
 Most apps should implement the first one, and it is good practice across all Android devices, even if you are not targeting Chrome OS.

 1. All UI state should be maintained in a [ViewModel⁠](https://developer.android.com/topic/libraries/architecture/viewmodel) combined with the [SavedState module](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate) or an [onSavedInstanceState](<https://developer.android.com/reference/android/app/Activity#onSaveInstanceState(android.os.Bundle)>) implementation.
 Other data should be handled with Lifecycle aware components.
-See [Jetpack’s guide to app architecture⁠](https://developer.android.com/jetpack/guide) for a list of components that can make this robust and easy to implement.
+See [Jetpack’s guide to app architecture⁠](https://developer.android.com/jetpack/guide) for a list of components that can make this robust and straightforward to implement.

 This will ensure an app’s UI is decoupled from user data and expensive data operations.
 Resizing can then happen quickly and fluidly.
-Other mobile devices, tablets, and foldables will benefit from this implementation by handling configuration changes well.
-This isn’t the only way to achieve this behavior, but it is the recommended way going forward.
+Other mobile devices, tablets, and foldables will also benefit from this implementation by handling configuration changes well.
+This is not the only way to achieve this behavior, but it is the recommended way.

 2. You can also handle configuration changes yourself.
 This requires careful attention and can lead to poor behavior if you receive unexpected configuration changes - for example if screen density changes when a user plugs in an external monitor.
 However, some apps, games, and games engines may wish to handle configuration changes caused by window resizing manually.
 To do this, add the following line to the `<Activity>` tag in your `AndroidManifest.xml` file: